picosh/docs/posts/custom-domains.md

 # tuns.sh

-Custom domains for [tuns.sh](/tuns) are protected by an allow list.
-To request the use of a custom domain, please email [hello@pico.sh](mailto:hello@pico.sh).
-Once allow-listed, your custom domain can be used for any [tuns.sh](/tuns) service.
-We cannot allow-list entire zones; each FQDN must be allow-listed individually.

-Once allow-listed, you must set up `CNAME` and `TXT` records for the domain/subdomain you would like to use for your forwarded connection.
+Custom domains for [tuns.sh](/tuns) require you to set up `CNAME` and `TXT` records for the domain/subdomain you would like to use for your forwarded connection.
 The `CNAME` record must point to `tuns.sh`.
 The TXT record name must be `_sish.customdomain` and contain the SSH key fingerprint used for creating the tunnel.

 You can retrieve your key fingerprint by running: